This post deals with suicidal ideation and might be triggering for some readers.

 The ultra-private Australian singer-songwriter has spent years masking herself from attention with long-fringed wigs and comically large hats.

-But despite her best efforts to fend off fame, Sia has once again found herself at the centre of a social media storm.
+But despite her best efforts to fend off fame, Sia found herself at the centre of a social media storm.

-It all began when the trailer for Sia's directional debut, Music, was released.
+It all began when the trailer for Sia's directional debut, Music, was released in late 2020.

 Watch the trailer for Sia's film, Music, below.
 Post continues after video.